FAQ: Why Assange is on trial in London for extradition to the United States

 Assange, 48, has been in prison outside London, after the Ecuadoran Embassy rescinded his political asylum in 2019.
 He had also faced rape charges in Sweden, but that case was dropped last year.

-He appeared in person at the trial, at the Old Bailey, the Central Criminal Court in London.
-On the first day of the evidentiary hearing, when asked if he consented to be extradited to the United States, he replied, “no.”
+He appeared in person at the trial at the Old Bailey, the Central Criminal Court in London.
+On the first day of the evidentiary hearing, when asked if he consented to be extradited to the United States, he replied, “No.”

 What is the British trial about?